ABOUT

 I'm Rae.

 I bring nearly two decades of experience in brand-building and communications, and understand how to shape narratives that resonate across audiences and mediums to inform, inspire, and mobilize.
-I’ve developed high-impact campaigns for startups, universities, public health initiatives, and social ventures, and revel in turning abstract ideas into compelling causes and campaigns.
+I’ve developed initiatives for startups, public health and climate programs, and social impact ventures.
+My special sauce is turning abstract ideas into compelling brands and campaigns.

 My Story